-Every summer I bring my kids to Whistlers campground for a week of playing, exploring, marshmallow roasting, and campsite spying.
+Every summer I bring my kids to Whistlers campground in Jasper National Park for a week of playing, exploring, marshmallow roasting, and campsite lounging… and campsite spying.

 Yep, I said campsite spying.
 Are you a campsite snoop?
 Do you enjoy seeing how other people are camping just as much as you enjoy the camping itself?
 You know, walking around the sites and checking out all the different get-ups: Jeeps with roof-top tents, converted school buses, tiny tents, circus tents, trailers with campers parked on top, mobile mini-mansions, old-school vintage campers, and futuristic pop-ups….
 The list goes on and on!

 And there’s no better place to be a camping spy than in a giant campground.
 The bigger the campground, the more camping families, get-ups, equipment, and gear!
 How about a campground with almost 800 sites?
 That’s a lot of campers!
 Whistlers campground in Jasper National Park is one such campground.
 Below, I’ll share why Whistlers makes a perfect family campground.